£100 Loan – Borrow 100 pounds today

 Applying direct to lenders

-When you apply for a £100 loan direct from a lender, they will only offer you their own financial products and deals if your request for finance is approved.
+When you apply for a £100 loan with a direct lender, they will only offer you their own financial products and deals if your request for finance is approved.
 Each lender will run a hard credit search on you.
 And remember the more hard searches on your file in a short space of time, the harder it may become to access the finance that you need.

 Applying through a broker